-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 Huh?

-I’m saying: There are limbs scattered around, already (expletive) bloated.
+I’m saying: There are limbs scattered around, already fucking bloated.
 Nobody is picking them up.
-They’re not ours; they’re (expletive) civilians.
+They’re not ours; they’re fucking civilians.

 —